pragmaxim/pragmaxim.github.io/content/blog/in-the-footsteps-of-decentralization.md

 stake is questionable.
 Eventual bankruptcy of such institution is averted by governments printing money and causing inflation that makes common folks pay for it while property of responsible bankers gets valorized even more.

-The original reason behind decentralization is fair incentivization and transparency, morality and sustainability is part of the design in order to prevent corrupted and immoral entities to play the system or others and to limit cancel culture as those warning about evil should not be ostracised by centralized power.
+The original reason behind decentralization is fair incentivization, transparency, morality, humanity and sustainability.
+It is all part of the design in order to prevent corrupted and immoral entities to play the system or others and to limit cancel culture as those warning about evil should not be ostracised by the powerful and greedy.
+This is very common effect of mass psychology often driven simply by absence of love, lust for making money, having influence over people but perhaps combination of everything.
 Powerful entities tend to be unstoppable because naive individuals incline to join it and become part of it by slowly selling their souls.
+When small businesses and individuals cannot thrive as corporations eliminate competition, we go back to times of East India Company which had ruled the world for 2 centuries by violence and slavery, starting massive industrialization by pumping people with tea, coffee, tobacco and alcohol.

 > In a time of deceit telling the truth is a revolutionary act. - George Orwell